corda/corda/docs/source/serialization.rst

 ``````````````

     #.
 Kotlin ``object`` s are singletons and treated differently.
 They are recorded into the stream with no properties
         and deserialize back to the singleton instance.

-Currently, the same is not true of Java singletons, and they will deserialize to new instances of the class.
+Currently, the same is not true of Java singletons,
+        and they will deserialize to new instances of the class.
+    #.
+Kotlin's anonymous ``object`` s are not currrently supported.
+I.e. constructs like:
+        ``object : Contract {...}`` will not serialize corrrectly and need to be re-written as an explicit class declarations.

 The Carpenter
 `````````````